-- At the first logical geometric "proofs" traditionally credited to Thales of Miletus (600 BCE). - With the formulation of methods of measurement made by the Egyptians and Mesopotamians/Babylonians. - Where prehistoric peoples made efforts to organize the concepts of size, shape, and number. - In pre-human times in the very simple number sense and pattern recognition that can be displayed by certain animals, birds, etc. - Even before that in the amazing relationships of numbers and shapes found in plants. - 1.
+- At the first logical geometric "proofs" traditionally credited to Thales of Miletus (600 BCE). - With the formulation of methods of measurement made by the Egyptians and Mesopotamians/Babylonians. - Where prehistoric peoples made efforts to organize the concepts of size, shape, and number. - In pre-human times in the very simple number sense and pattern recognition that can be displayed by certain animals, birds, etc. - Even before that in the amazing relationships of numbers and shapes found in plants. - With the spiral nebulae, the natural course of planets, and - 1.
 Eves, Howard; An Introduction to the History of Mathematics, p.
 9.